teddywing/QWAZERTY/README.md

 normal mode emoji can, for example, be bound to a frequent action, enabling access to functionality with a single button press.

+This layout is intended to make ISO keyboards more comfortable to use for Americans (and those who are accustomed to ANSI QWERTY keyboards).

 ## Screenshots